-- Participants in a SOA ecosystem often need other participants to do something, leveraging a capability that they do not themselves possess.
-For example, a customer requiring a book may call upon a service - 757 provider to deliver the book.
-Likewise, the service provider requires the customer to pay for it. - There is a reason that participants are engaged: they have different needs and have or apply different - 759 capabilities for satisfying them.
+Participants in a SOA ecosystem often need other participants to do something, leveraging a capability that they do not themselves possess.
+For example, a customer requiring a book may call upon a service provider to deliver the book.
+Likewise, the service provider requires the customer to pay for it.

+There is a reason that participants are engaged: they have different needs and have or apply different capabilities for satisfying them.
 These are core to the concept of a service.
-The SOA-RM defines a - 760 service as "the mechanism by which needs and capabilities are brought together".
-This idea of services - 761 being a mechanism 'between' needs and capabilities was introduced in order to emphasize capability as - the notional or existing business functionality that would address a well-defined need.
-Service is - 763 therefore the implementation of such business functionality such that it is accessible through a well- - defined interface.
-A capability that is isolated (i.e., it is inaccessible to potential consumers) is concerned with the underlying artifacts which make that delivery possible.

-765 emphatically not a service.
+The SOA-RM defines a service as "the mechanism by which needs and capabilities are brought together".
+This idea of services being a mechanism 'between' needs and capabilities was introduced in order to emphasize capability as the notional or existing business functionality that would address a well-defined need.
+Service is therefore the implementation of such business functionality such that it is accessible through a welldefined interface.
+A capability that is isolated (i.e., it is inaccessible to potential consumers) is emphatically not a service.